Given the reaction of C2H5Br (ethyl bromide) with aqueous NaOH, w... | Study Prep in Pearson+

 Struggling with Organic Chemistry?Join thousands of students who trust us to help them ace their exams!Watch the first video

-Given the reaction of (ethyl bromide) with aqueous , what is the most likely product?
+Given the reaction of (ethyl bromide) with aqueous , what is the most likely product of the reaction shown?

 Watch next